IN SOUTHERN IDAHO, WATER IS LIFE – FOR RESIDENTS, FOR FARMERS, FOR THE WORLD AROUND US

 Suez Water takeover of Eagle Water Company

-Multinational corporation Suez Water, which currently supplies water to thousands of Treasure Valley residents, is attempting to take over a major Eagle municipal water system.
+While multinational corporation Suez Water, which currently supplies water to thousands of Treasure Valley residents, attempted to take over a major Eagle municipal water system, CAIA was there.
 The Eagle Water Company asked the Idaho Public Utilities Commission to allow Suez to buy this system (even though the City of Eagle had a longstanding agreement with Eagle Water Co. to have the first right of purchase if sold).

 Suez Water is known for mixing groundwater and surface water in the Treasure Valley, requiring additional chemical treatments which affect both taste and health.
 Many residential customers routinely use water filters because their house water tastes bad.

 (You may read public comments by current and former Idaho Suez Water customers on the IPUC website: http://www.puc.idaho.gov/fileroom/cases/summary/SUZW1802.html – experiences reportedly shared by many Suez customers elsewhere.)

 Unfortunately, coincident with a change in Eagle City Council membership, the City shifted its stance, and the Idaho PUC in the end allowed Suez to buy the water company in 2021.

 Boise City’s proposed use of Farmers Union Canal for wastewater

 The City of Boise planned to discharge treated municipal effluent into the Farmers Union Canal that serves NW Boise and much of the northern Eagle and Star communities.
 Many shareholders of Boise Valley Irrigation Company – encompassing many farmers, including several organic farmers – have their water delivered by the Farmers Union Canal and would also be impacted if this plan had moved forward.